CostaTech/TencleOS/README.md

 ## 📖 About

+### 🖥️ What is TencleOS?

-**TencleOS** is a custom operating system interface built entirely in **TLang**, a programming language with 100% customizable syntax.
-This project demonstrates the power and flexibility of TLang by implementing a complete OS menu system with integrated applications.
+**TencleOS** is a complete operating system interface built entirely in **TLang**, featuring a custom login system, main menu, and 13 integrated applications.
+Originally developed in Python, TencleOS has been converted to TLang to showcase the language's capabilities in building real-world applications.

+**Key Features:**
+- 🔐 PIN-based login system (default: 1234)
+- 📊 13 fully functional applications
+- 🎮 Multiple games with full graphics
+- 💻 Professional interface with ASCII art
+- 🚀 Standalone 8.99 MB executable

-### What is TLang?
+### 🌟 What is TLang?

 TLang is a revolutionary programming language where **every command can be customized**.
+Unlike traditional languages that lock you into their syntax, TLang lets you define your own keywords, operators, and commands in `config.py`.

+**Why TLang is Different:**
-Don't like `print()`?
-Change it to anything you want in `config.py`!
+- **100% Customizable Syntax** - Change `print` to `stampa`, `if` to `se`, anything you want
+- **Python Library Integration** - Use pygame, ursina, and any Python module
+- **Game Development Ready** - Full support for 2D/3D game engines
+- **Educational** - Learn how lexers, parsers, and interpreters work
+- **Portable** - One 8.99 MB executable, no installation needed

 **Example:**
 ```tlang